 Check out our recommendation training products on Amazon.

 You will not become a perfect swimmer overnight.
 It’s a journey!
 Find a family member, friend, or teammate to help you stay motivated, cheer you on, or even swim with you!

 If you are swimming alone, you can always download the MySwimPro app and join our Private Facebook Group.
 This is a great group of swimmers who can provide support, accountability, and answer your questions!

 You can also research local swim groups or masters swim teams for adults.
 If you are signed up to swim in a triathlon, swim meet, or organized event, contact the event director and ask if they have any support groups for athletes.

-You can start swimming at any fitness level or age, you just have to work at your own level and start simple.
+You can start swimming at any fitness level or age – just start small and work at your own pace.
 Focus on repeating a few drills or movements in the water, and then move on to more advanced exercises once you feel very comfortable.

 Sometimes beginner swimmers use a lot of energy trying to just swim fast when they start out.

 This is counter-intuitive, because they burn themselves out before they’re even warmed up.
 If your goal is to complete a fully structured swim workout, it’s important that you have energy throughout the entirety of the training session.

 Try to stay patient at the start of the workout.
 It’s easy to feel a false sense of speed when you’re starting out because you have a lot of energy.
 The more you swim, the easier it will become to control this initial speed and regulate your energy expenditure across the entirety of a swim workout.